 "Yes, I'd like that.
 I'd like to meet many new fuglans.
 To be honest, I don't have any friends outside of my village, besides you."

-"Well, sort of.
-I think I've found which direction Ludaru has gone."
+"Well, not exactly, but I think I've found which direction Ludaru has gone.
+I’ll be leaving the island later tonight.”

 "Good, good.
 Come inside, I'm preparing some sahuan tea."
-He opened the door further and invited her in.
+He opened the door further and invited her in to sit down.
+Resting on the floor in front of a wooden table, a familiar cushion that her family weaved and gave to Elder Vrenik himself was available.

 "I went to Sivaterin, just like you said.
-I even made a friend."
+I even made a friend,” said Treke, perching herself on the cushion.

 "That's good!"

 "I also found a tukra in the lagoon.
 It was inside a giant fish..."
-She continued with her story as Elder Vrenik poured her some tea, smiling proudly at her.
+She continued with her story as Elder Vrenik poured her some tea.
 Treke accepted the cup with both hands and allowed it to cool for a moment.

 "Very good, Treke.
 I'm impressed you were able to handle your first tukra with no problem.
 How does it feel?"

-"I feel...
-I feel like it isn't real.
+"I feel... like it isn't real.
 I've done so much today that I've never done before in my whole life."

 "You're learning new things from experience!
 I don't know if there's much else I can teach you at this point."